ndriqim-lahu/TechZoneEcommerce/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project called `Tech Zone` is an e-commerce website platform which aims to have an increase in the market in terms of sales and purchases of products or technological devices.
-In this website you can navigate into different pages which are “Fillimi (ang: Home)”, “Kompjutera (ang: Computers)”, “Laptopa (ang: Laptops)”, “Telefona (ang: Telephones)”, “Tableta (ang: Tablets)”, “Aksesorë (ang: Accessories)”, and “Rreth Nesh (ang: About Us)”.
+The project called `Tech Zone` is an e-commerce website platform which aims to have an increase in the market in terms of sales of products or technological devices.
+In this website you can navigate into different pages which are “Fillimi”, “Kompjutera”, “Laptopa”, “Telefona”, “Tableta”, “Aksesorë”, and “Rreth Nesh”.

-This project started from scratch where I worked and completed, also I made many improvements in the front-end side of web development, such as the designing and developing the entire platform, adding transcitions and animations, also adding new features for the user side, and many more things.
+This project started from scratch where I worked and completed, also I made many improvements in the front-end side of Web Development, such as the designing and developing the entire platform, creating a slideshow for devices, adding transcitions and animations, also adding some features for the user side, and many more things.

 ### Built With

-This e-commerce website platform is based on Technologies like below:
+This e-commerce website platform is based on technologies like below:

 * HTML5
 * CSS3